All Episodes

 What?

-Let me say the CS.
+Let me say the CSS.

 How many felonies does President Trump have on his record?

-He has no criminal felonies, but he's got moral felonies, which would, if there was a court of justice for that, he probably would be tried a long time ago.
+He has no criminal felonies, but he's got moral felonies, which if there was a court of justice for that, he probably would be tried a long time ago.

 I mean, let's talk about it.